Skip to content

 • slows down our brain activity

-As I write these lines, I realize once again how naively we used to shop.
+As I write these lines, I also realize again how naively we have otherwise shopped.
 Even if the Shopping without plastic worked out, there was still a lot of sugar involved.

 "Sugar is 'the most dangerous drug of our time and should come with smoking-style health warnings.
 This may seem exaggerated and far-fetched, but sugar is dangerous and is easy to obtain.
 Just as with smoking labels, soft drinks and sweet products should come with the warning that sugar is addictive and bad for the health." -